Mexico debate

 Both Gálvez and Sheinbaum pledged to maintain the popular social programs implemented by the AMLO government.
 Sheinbaum also took a page out of AMLO’s book and repeatedly used the word “neoliberal” to negatively refer to the governments that preceded his own.

 Who won the second debate?
 Again, all three candidates claimed they won the debate, but many analysts say Gálvez improved her performance compared with the first round.
+For one thing, while she framed herself in the first debate as independent from the parties in her alliance, she opened this one by firmly stating that she represented the PAN, PRD, and PRI— claiming her role as the candidate of the opposition.
 In a post-debate roundup, analyst Gisela Rubach said Gálvez did better and made the best use of her time, but noted that none of the candidates went deep enough with proposals and all avoided the key topic of fiscal reform.
 Journalist Raymundo Riva Palacio gave the win to Gálvez but said “nobody delivered a knockout.”
 Per Bloomberg, analysts from financial services firm Bradesco say this debate has a bigger chance of moving the needle than did the first, but “we continue to see a challenging road ahead for opposition candidate Gálvez.”

 May 19: Security, foreign relations, and democracy